myback/consul-query/README.md

 ```

 ## Use
 Configure by environment variables.
-See the official documentation for consul client.
+See the [official documentation](https://www.consul.io/commands#environment-variables).

 ```
 consul-query help